xfantasyx/OpenUSD/docs/ref_performance_metrics.rst

 .. note::

-    For the 24.11 release, there are known issues with obtaining metrics for the Moore Lane asset on Windows, and the create_first_image metric on macOS.
-We are actively investigating these issues and will update published metrics when these issues are resolved.
+    There are known issues with obtaining the create_first_image metric on macOS.
+We will update published metrics when this issue is resolved.

 .. image:: performance/linux.svg
     :width: 500